unitycontainer/documentation/articles/registration/registration.md

 You only need to register a `Type` if you want to specify:

-* Object's lifetime policy
+* Object's lifetime policy other than transient
 * Nondefault constructor
 * Instruct Unity to inject properties or fields
-* Call a method on the created object
+* Call a method on the created object during initialization
-* To create a mapping between service and implementation types
+* Create a mapping between service and implementation types
 * Or all of the above

 ## What is a Registration and how it works